-Abstentions are deemed to be "present" at the Meeting, are counted for quorum purposes and, other than for Proposals 1 and 3, will have the same effect as a vote against the matter.
+Abstentions are deemed to be "present" at the Meeting, are counted for quorum purposes and, other than for Proposal 1, will have the same effect as a vote against the matter.
 In the case of Proposal 1, an abstention will not be deemed to be a vote cast either for or against any nominee.
-In the case of Proposal 3, an abstention will not be deemed to be a vote cast either for or against the approval of an annual advisory vote on the compensation of our Named Executive Officers.
-Broker non-votes, if any, while counted for general quorum purposes, will have no effect on the voting results for any matter other than for Proposal 5.
-In the case of Proposal 5, a broker non-vote will have the same effect as a vote against the matter.
+Broker non-votes, if any, while counted for general quorum purposes, will have no effect on the voting results for any matter other than for Proposal 4.
+In the case of Proposal 4, a broker non-vote will have the same effect as a vote against the matter.